 To me, green living is continually learning about the impacts of your choices on the environment, considering alternatives to minimize your impact, and making conscious choices based on your priorities and environmental goals.

-The weekly green living idea will hopefully increase your knowledge and present some alternatives.
+The green living ideas will hopefully increase your knowledge and present some alternatives.
 It is then up to you to make the choices that are best for your vision of green living, doing your best, in your circumstances and in your time.

 – Connie Hester, Green Sanctuary Team Member